wena04/INFO-201-Final-Project/Shiny/Conclusion Text.md

 #### Final Words

-In conclusion, we cleaned datasets that not only contain data that range over two decades but also contain annual, monthly, and global or country-wise data on global temperature changes, precipitation, GDP per capita, exports and imports percentages, and characteristics.
-With this data, we created graphs such as a heat maps to show temperature change and co2 emission laid over a world map, linear graph with multiple countries and economic and climate characteristics by year, and graphs showing the correlation between each variable.

 Overall, our analysis highlights the urgent need to work together to address climate change and promote sustainable development.
 By leveraging data-driven insights and taking a comprehensive approach, policymakers, stakeholders and individuals can all contribute to building a more environmentally aware and economically resilient global future.